ansible/awx/docs/debugging/debugging_job_event_performance.md

 6) "asgispecific.2061d193ea1c4dd487d8f455dfeabd6a!"
 ```

-Above is an example of all the keys in redis on an awx node.
+Above is an example of all of the keys in Redis on an AWX node.
 Let's focus on 3) and 6).
 3) is the special group we mentioned above.
-The redis `ZSET` object is created by `channels_redis` to track django channel clients subscribed to the `broadcast-group_send` group.
+The Redis `ZSET` object is created by `channels_redis` to track Django Channel clients subscribed to the `broadcast-group_send` group.
 6) is the queue that holds websocket messages.

 ```
 redis /var/run/redis/redis.sock> zrange asgi:group:broadcast-group_send 0 -1